Back to National Guide

 • Room below.
 A balcony over a bedroom or living area requires structural-grade waterproofing with full compliance documentation.
 A ground-level patio on a slab is simpler.

 • Balcony size.
-Larger balconies cost proportionally more but may offer slightly better per-square-metre rates.
+Larger balconies cost proportionally more but may offer slightly better per-square-metre rates as mobilisation time spreads further.

 • Known defect buildings.
 Docklands and Southbank apartments with documented waterproofing defects may require specific remediation approaches mandated by the VBA or the owners corporation.

 • Drainage.
 Insufficient fall is common on older Melbourne balconies.
-Corrective screed work adds cost but is required for the membrane to function correctly.
+Corrective screed work ($40–$75/m2) adds cost but is required under AS 4654.2 for the membrane to function correctly.

 • Surface finish.
 Retiling is more expensive and heavier than liquid-applied coatings.
-For upper-level balconies, weight matters.
+For tile overlay costs, see our outdoor tiling guide.
+For upper-level balconies, weight loading is a consideration.

 • Winter timing.
-Membrane application requires dry conditions and minimum temperatures for curing.
-Winter jobs may face weather delays that add to the schedule and cost.
+Membrane application requires dry conditions and minimum temperatures for curing (typically 5 to 10 degrees).
+Winter jobs may face weather delays that extend the schedule and add cost.

 A small patch repair on a ground-level patio with good drainage sits toward $750.
 Full membrane replacement on a large apartment balcony in Docklands over a living room, with screed correction, balustrade detailing, and retiling, pushes toward $9,500.